mattiagaggi/3D-Pose-Estimator---MSc_project/README.md

 I will also keep a very informal tone, otherwise reading this would be super boring - thanks for getting this far by the way.
 After all I am not trying to get funding or anything like that.
 Ok getting serious now.

+## Overview

+The whole idea of the work done here is to attept at predicting a full body mesh from monocular image using as little data as possible.
+The recent paper from Rhodin is able to predict realistic poses using ground truths from only one subject in the Human3.6M Dataset.
+They are able to achieve this by leveraging unsupervised data available at training time.
+Specifically, given a view of a subject, they train an encoder decoder to predict how that subject looks like from a different view.
+This allows the encoder to learn a useful representation.
+    Then they discard the decoder, build a shallow network on top on the trained encoder and train the shallow network with supervision on the 3D poses.
+Using this approach, the surpass the sota on 3D pose regression on the Human3.6M Dataset when 3D groundtruths from only one subject are available.
+We expand this and predict a full mesh using 3D poses from only one subject, the image of the subject from all camera views and the silhuettes from all camera views at training time.

+## Method

 This works is divided in two parts:

-1) Reproducing the work from Rhodin that leverages multiple cameras at training time to estimate the 3D pose from monocular images.
+1 - Reproducing the work from Rhodin that leverages multiple cameras at training time to estimate the 3D pose from monocular images.
 This is done by training an encoder-decoder architecture to reproduce images from different angles given an in input image.
 In the first stage, the encoder-decoder is trained on the multiple views by feeding as input image, the image from a different camera and the 3D rotation between the root joints in the two images.
 In the second stage, the weights of the encoder are fixed and a shallow network is trained on top of the encoder to minimise the L2 distance between the outputs and the 3D joints.